Protecting Your World

 Concrete block walls – Like poured concrete walls, these will also leak along the floor/wall joint.
 The mortar joints within individual concrete blocks also possess the potential to leak.
 If there’s pressure on a concrete block foundation, it can weaken the mortar joints.
 This creates cracks that allow for water infiltration.

 Clay tile walls– Clay tiles are seldom found on historic houses, and the most common position for a leak is the floor/wall joint.
 The mortar joints between clay tiles are also a common place for seepage.
+Like concrete blocks, clay tiles also have hollow cores that can swell with water.
+This can form a reservoir of water that can seep into the basement over time.
+It should be noted that clay tile is fragile and more easily damaged than other masonry materials, so special care needs to be taken when operating on this type of wall.

 However, it is probably not as laborious as you think.
 Using a polyurea coating is your greatest line of defense in drying out your damp basement and can be accomplished in just a few easy steps:

 Run a test patch first in an area that others won’t see.
-That way, you’ll know there will be proper adhesion and drying so that you’ll be happy with the outcome.
+That way, you’ll know there will be proper adhesion and drying so that you’ll be happy with the outcome

 The wall surface needs to be clean and dry.
-Sand down irregular wood surfaces and expel loose or peeling paint with a wire brush.
+Sand down irregular wood surfaces and expel loose or peeling paint with a wire brush

 If you’re working with concrete surfaces, you can prepare them employing a tool such as a disc grinder.
 Or you can always sandblast them.